leezerafa/docker-laravel/README.md

 `docker-compose exec app php artisan ....`

-I recommnend adding an alias in your terminal's .bash_profile or ohmyzsh's .zshrc like so:
+I recommend adding an alias in your terminal's .bash_profile or ohmyzsh's .zshrc like so:

 `alias docker-laravel="docker-compose exec app php artisan"`